shannah/jdeploy-template-javafx-modular-gradle/Readme.md

 ## 📄 License
 This project is licensed under the **MIT** License.
 You are free to use and modify it as needed.

----
-💡 **{{ appTitle }}** allows you to start a JavaFX project without worrying about complex configurations.
-Enjoy and create powerful applications right from the start! 🚀

 ## Credits

 This template was adapted from https://github.com/JulienTroudet/easyJavaFXSetup, the fantastic JavaFX starter project created by Julien Troudet.